-Another good question for sellers is: How long were the homes on the market?
+Another good question for sellers to ask is: How long were the homes on the market?

-States will have boards that license and discipline real estate agents, says Phipps.
-Check with your state’s regulatory body to find out if a prospective agent is licensed and if there have been any disciplinary actions or complaints.
+Individual states license and discipline real estate agents.
+Check with your state’s regulatory body to find out whether a prospective agent is licensed and if there have been any disciplinary actions or complaints.
 The information may be posted online.

 Peer-given awards count, says Ron Phipps, a past president of the National Association of Realtors.
-One that really means something is the “Realtor of the Year” designation awarded by the state or local branch of NAR.
+One that really means something is the “Realtor of the Year” designation, which is awarded by the state or local branch of the NAR.

-“These agents are the best as judged by their peers,” he says.
+“These agents are the best as judged by their peers,” Phipps says.
 “That’s a huge endorsement.”

 4. Select an agent with the right credentials

-Doctors have specialties, and so do real estate agents.
-Even generalists will get additional training in some areas.
-So, the alphabet soup after an agent’s name can be an indication that the person has taken additional classes in a certain category of real estate sales.
-Here’s what some of the designations mean:
+Doctors have specialties, and so do real estate agents, many of whom get additional training in particular areas.
+So, the alphabet soup after an agent’s name can indicate that the agent has taken classes in a certain area of real estate sales.
+Some of the designations include:

 - CRS (Certified Residential Specialist): Completed additional training in handling residential real estate.

 - ABR (Accredited Buyer’s Representative): Completed additional education in representing buyers in transactions.

 - SRES (Seniors Real Estate Specialist): Completed training aimed at helping buyers and sellers in the 50-plus age range.

-If the agent calls herself a Realtor with a capital “R,” that means she’s a member of NAR.
-By hiring a Realtor, “the most important thing you get is an agent who formally pledges to support the code of ethics,” says Phipps.
+If the agent calls herself a Realtor with a capital R, that means she’s a member of NAR.

-A state licensing authority will often be able to tell you how long an agent has been selling real estate.
-Or, you can just ask the agent directly.
+A state licensing authority often can tell you how long an agent has been in business.
+Or, you can ask the agent directly.

-“If they haven’t been in business 5 years, they’re learning on you and that’s not good,” says Robert Irwin, author of “Tips & Traps When Buying a Home.”
+“If they haven’t been in business five years, they’re learning on you and that’s not good,” says Robert Irwin, author of “Tips & Traps for Negotiating Real Estate.”